dmbarbour/glas/docs/GlasConfigLang.md

 ## Global Modules

-Global modules will be individually defined under 'distro.' prefix, i.e. in case of `glas --run foo Args` the runtime will search for 'distro.foo' within the configuration namespace.
-The value of 'distro.foo' should be recognized as a module reference.
+Global modules will be individually defined under 'module.' prefix, i.e. in case of `glas --run foo Args` the runtime will search for 'module.foo' within the configuration namespace.
+This should evaluate to a module reference.
 Proposed representation of module references:

         type GlobalModuleRef
               = remote:(at:Location, ln:Localization)
               | staged:(lang:GlobalModuleRef, src:GlobalModuleRef, ln:Localization)
               | inline:PlainOldData

-A remote module includes a Location and Localization.
+The typical case is a remote module, consisting of Location and Localization.
 Both are abstract types for security reasons.
 The Location type may represent a file path on the local machine, or a URL to a remote DVCS repository.
 I intend to use the same Location type for importing configuration files.
 The Localization type relates to abstract assembly and the namespace model, and enables users to override dependencies of a module.

 A staged module will first load the language module and source module values, then 'compile' the source via the language under a given localization.
 An inline module will trivially return a value that is computed entirely within the configuration.

+In addition to the primary module reference, we might annotate modules with documentation to support browsing and searching of module systems.

 ## Security Concerns for Locations and Localizations